 KENNETH FRAMPTON: Mies, like Marcel Breuer, made a good deal of his early reputation on the basis of his designs for a range of cantilevered chairs in chromium-plated tubular steel.
 Inspired by the nineteenth century standard bentwood furniture of Michel Thonet, it would be hard to imagine a simpler or purer solution to the basic proposition of a chair.

-(The Architecture & Design Study Center, The Museum of Modern Art, New York)
+Archival sketches of the Brno Chair.
+Image courtesy of The Architecture & Design Study Center, The Museum of Modern Art.

 Mies designed most of his furniture in the 1920s, a decade that was also pivotal for his development as an architect of buildings.
 How are the two scales of his design work related?